If you’re responsible for monitoring the performance of your company’s site, you know that there are a ton of different metrics to measure.

 Many of them are important for understanding how well your site does at furthering your business goals, and can also give you insight as to what can be improved.

-But of all of the metrics relating to your site, the most important is its conversion rate.
-From the minute a visitor arrives on your site, you should direct them to take action towards becoming a customer.
+But of all the metrics relating to your site, the most important is its conversion rate.
+From the minute a visitor arrives at your site, you should direct them to take action towards becoming a customer.
 But how can you tell if your site does this?

 Beyond looking at the rates in your analytics account, here’s how to make sure that your company’s site is designed to convert:

 If you run an ecommerce store, for example, your goal is for visitors to make purchases directly on your site.

 And although you need other content on your site to introduce your company and show potential customers how they’ll benefit from your products, you ultimately want to drive them to product pages.

 If you own a local business, on the other hand, your site’s main purpose is to convince potential customers to visit your physical location.